 How It Works

-The PMP is an instrument intended for use with organizational leaders at all levels.
-The 20 typical work situations provided charge the leader with deciding how to decide.
+The PMP provides 20 typical work situations where the leader is in charge of choosing the most successful outcome.
 The respondent indicates one of four modes of decision making, and a profile is constructed that suggests the person's strengths and weaknesses in determining whether and how to involve others in decision making.

 What to Order